What is the RU6 Transition Zone?

 Where are we at?

-It was reported to Council in September 2019 where it was decided to keep the existing LEP 1988 zone, 7(d) Scenic Escarpment, in locations that do not qualify for an environmental zoning, until such time as a suitable replacement LEP 2014 zone is supported by the Department of Planning, Industry & Environment (DPIE).
+Following community feedback that was reported to Council in September 2019 where it was decided to keep the existing LEP 1988 zone, 7(d) Scenic Escarpment, in locations that do not qualify for an environmental zoning, until such time as a suitable replacement LEP 2014 zone is supported by the Department of Planning, Industry & Environment (DPIE).

 Staff are continuing to liaise with the DPIE and neighbouring Councils for a replacement LEP 2014 zone.